 Since most practitioners don’t consider how the inside of the body affects the outside, they fail to take into account how your trunk and pelvis form an outer shell to protect your internal organs.
 These organs are not just floating loosely; they are supported by tissue called "fascia" and "pleura".
 The whole system is under pressure, compressing everything tightly together.
 That pressure then affects the body’s ability to move and function properly.

-Visceral manipulation is a light touch therapy that can be the missing piece of the puzzle for those clients who suffer persistent, stubborn pain issues.
+Visceral manipulation is a light-touch therapy that can be the missing piece of the puzzle for those clients who suffer from persistent, stubborn pain issues.
 Combined with other forms of manual therapy, it can be used to release fascial restrictions in your abdomen and pelvis, encouraging normal movement and function of your internal organs.